appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/view-ticket-details.md

 3. Now customize the List widget as follows:
     - Delete the default widgets in the first list item.
     - Drop five Text widgets for displaying the ticket subject, requested date, customer email, ticket status and priority.
     - Notice that all the changes you make in the first list item reflect in the subsequent list items that are greyed out.
-Refer to *Fig 3* for the placement of the widgets.
+Refer to *Fig 1* for the placement of the widgets in the first list item.

 4. You now need to display the data from the query in these Text widgets.
 In step 2 above, you already connected the List widget to the **getTickets** query.
 Select each Text widget and use the `currentItem` reference property to display the data in the list items as shown in the table below: